 When we visited, this was an additional entrance fee.
 We didn't do this.
 Children must be aged 10+.

 This is a good day out but a pricey tourist spot as it attracts many overseas visitors.

-As with a lot of places these days, the entrance fee for a family is expensive.
-There are many discount and 2 for 1 offers made available throughout the year.
+As with many places these days, the entrance fee for a family is expensive.
+There are many discounts and 2-for-1 offers made available throughout the year.
 Check Warwick Castle web site.

 Food, drinks, and ice cream are all very expensive.
 Take a picnic if you can.

 The castle is open every day from 10 am.
 It closes at 5 pm during the winter or 6 pm in the summer, and there's a list of events throughout the day.